ishovkun/flash-attention/README.md

 # flash-attention

-This is a fork of [flash-attention-minimal](https://github.com/tspeterkim/flash-attention-minimal).

-I am rewriting their kernels and add robustnest / performance.

-- The variable names follow the notations from the original [paper](https://arxiv.org/abs/2205.14135).
+This is an implementation of the Flash attention V2 in raw CUDA without any libraries (e.g. Cutlass).
+This started as fork of [flash-attention-minimal](https://github.com/tspeterkim/flash-attention-minimal), and I was wondering how far I could get this (see the benchmark below).

+The code is organized as multiple kernels, each representing a separate optimization step.
+Therefore, it might serve as an educational source (see [Implemented Kernels](#implemented-kernels).

 ## Benchmark
+This is the benchmark on the parameters of a transformer from GPT-3.
 ![scalability image](img/scalability.png "scalability")

 ## Build Instructions